Spontaneous generation: Middle Ages

+Barnacles turning into geese, in the 1552 Cosmographia.
+In the Middle Ages, it was thought that the goose barnacle gave birth to the barnacle goose, supporting the virgin birth of Jesus.

 From the fall of the Roman Empire in 5th century to the East–West Schism in 1054, the influence of Greek science declined, although spontaneous generation generally went unchallenged.
 New descriptions were made.
 Of the beliefs, some had doctrinal implications.
 In 1188, Gerald of Wales, after having traveled in Ireland, argued that the barnacle goose myth was evidence for the virgin birth of Jesus.
 Where the practice of fasting during Lent allowed fish, but prohibited fowl, the idea that the goose was in fact a fish suggested that its consumption be permitted during Lent.
 The practice was eventually prohibited by decree of Pope Innocent III in 1215.

-After Aristotle’s works were reintroduced to Western Europe, they were translated into Latin from the original Greek or Arabic.
+After Aristotle's works were reintroduced to Western Europe, they were translated into Latin from the original Greek or Arabic.
 They reached their greatest level of acceptance during the 13th century.
 With the availability of Latin translations, the German philosopher Albertus Magnus and his student Thomas Aquinas raised Aristotelianism to its greatest prominence.
 Albert wrote a paraphrase of Aristotle, De causis et processu universitatis, in which he removed some commentaries by Arabic scholars and incorporated others.
 The influential writings of Aquinas, on both the physical and metaphysical, are predominantly Aristotelian, but show numerous other influences.